polarsquad/docker-basics-workshop/www/content/05-building-your-first-app.md

     rm -rf /var/lib/apt/lists/*
 RUN groupadd -g 999 appuser && \
     useradd -r -u 999 -g appuser appuser
+USER appuser:appuser
 CMD ["python", "app.py"]
 COPY app.py .
 ```

-We can also set the user and group when run the container using `docker run` command's `-u` option.
+We can also set the user and group when we run the container using `docker run` command's `-u` option.

 ## Experiment with your own Dockerfile